roSievers/multitimer/README.md

-# ru-conjugate
+# Multitimer

-Simple trainer for russion conjugation
+A boardgame timer for more than two players.